 Why is studying for MCAT psychology and sociology so intimidating?

 A surface-level answer might be “because there are just so many psych terms.”
-This is true, but the same could be said about biology, or biochemistry, or any other science subject.
+This is true, but the same could be said about biology, biochemistry, or any other science subject.
 A better answer is that far more ambiguity exists regarding which psych terms are MCAT-relevant.

-I could go on about potential reasons for this all day, but the end result is that we often don’t feel confident that some random psychologist’s name or some diagnostic criterion for a psych disorder definitely won’t be tested.
+I could go on about potential reasons for this all day, but the end result is that we often don’t feel confident that some random psychologist’s name or some diagnostic criterion for a psych disorder that definitely won’t be tested.

 Contrast this with biochemistry, where even though there are around 1,300 enzymes in the human body, we know that hexokinase is likely to appear on the MCAT, whereas we never in a million years would need to know details about, say, leukotriene C4 synthase.